LAB-UMK/ODT_GPU_Library/docs/USAGE.md

 - Use `loadlibrary()` and `calllib()` to access the DLL.
 - Convert data to C-compatible types (`int16`, `single`).
 - Permute arrays if necessary to match the expected C memory layout.
-- Example MATLAB scripts for both workflows are provided with the library.
+- Example MATLAB script is provided with the library.

 ---